Ithaca College Travel Policy

 Due to the administrative costs involved with monitoring cash advances and the general acceptability of credit cards, individuals traveling less than seven consecutive days may pay for business related expenses with personal funds to be reimbursed upon return.
 The College offers personal reimbursement via Electronic Funds Transfer (EFT), which expedites the amount of time it takes to receive approved reimbursements.

-Upon return from travel, unused portions of cash advances are to be returned to Cashiering Services within five business days.
-Failure to submit supporting documentation with the expense report may result in the loss of cash advance privileges.
+- Upon return from travel, unused portions of cash advances are to be returned to CFCU within five business days.

 Regardless of the payment method utilized, original detailed receipts and/or supporting documentation for each transaction is required.
 All itemized receipts should include the date and name of the establishment.